CollinScripter/Revamped3DS/README.md

+# This is created by TCPixel
+I am only mirroring it, along with a few modifications, such as O3DS support

 # Halo Revamped 3DS
 Halo Revamped is a Halo Style Quake Mod using ctrQuake
 ctrQuake is a free, unofficial port of Quake for the Nintendo 3DS.